 The preparation of financial statements in accordance with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
-Items requiring the use of significant estimates include: useful life of capital assets and accrued employee benefits obligation.
+Items requiring the use of significant estimates include: useful life of tangible capital assets and accrued employee benefits obligation.

 Estimates are based on the best information available at the time of preparation of the financial statements and are reviewed annually to reflect new information as it becomes available.
 Measurement uncertainty exists in these financial statements.
 Actual results could differ from these estimates.
+These estimates and assumptions are reviewed periodically, and adjustments are reported in the Statement of Operations and Accumulated Deficit in the year in which they become known.